stlab/better-code/better-code/src/chapter-2-contracts.md

 [^argument-order]: One could argue that to not lose precision, the
     documentation needs to say in which order the adjacent elements are passed to `areInOrder`.
-Judgement calls are part of engineering, and in our judgement the ordering is implied.
+Judgement calls are part of engineering, and in our judgement the order of arguments is implied.

-There are two simplifications we can make to the precondition.
+There are two further simplifications we can make to the precondition.
 First, everything in documentation of a method happens in the context of `self`, so we can drop “of `self`.”
 This improvement was available to us all along, and may seem trivial, but the value of [omitting needless words](https://thewritinghabit.blog/2016/04/04/omit-needless-words/) adds up over lots of function definitions.
 It lowers the burden of writing documentation, and makes it much easier to read.
 Remember,